Powerlearnproject/se-assignment-day-2-git-and-github-X-TheUser/README.md

 When the developer originally makes a branch, Git makes a new pointer to the identical commit on which the main branch is situated.
 As commits are made in the new branch, Git makes new pointers to trace the adjustments.
 The new commits are now leading the main branch commits.
 As the developer keeps on creating commits, the respective branches record its version of files.
 Git understands which branch the developer has looked at by utilising a pointer called HEAD.
 When a new branch is made, Git does not instantly move the HEAD pointer to the new branch.
 Hence, numerous individuals have the ability to make their own branches to operate on their code and merge the adjustments within the main branch.
 Branches are provisional and meant to be removed after the work is done.

+Within partnership projects, numerous develops seldomly operate on separate features or bug corrections at the same time.
+If there was no branching, every individual would be operating on the same files, steering towards recurring and compounded disputes.
+Branches give separated workstations, letting developers make adjustments without fracturing their respective work.
+Developers can test new designs or distinct advances without endangering the solidity of the principal source code repository.
+This promotes transformation and lessens the anxiety of breaking things.

+Branching warrants aligned development, whereby numerous features can be created simultaneously.
+This remarkably accelerates the development procedure.
+Teams can also operate on different characteristics of a project at the same time, enhancing the whole work system and work rate.
+Github's pull request aspect operates smoothly with branching.
+Developers present pull requests to merge their new branches to the main branch, activating code analysis.
+This lets group associates analyse adjustments, give commentary, and secure code standards prior to merging.
+By separating adjustments in adjustments and utilising pull requests, teams can preserve the solidity of the main branch and making it production-ready.

+Branches make a clear and arranged history of adjustments, ensuring that it is simple to trace advancements, go back to former versions, and have knowledge of the development of the codebase.
+Branches can be utilised to supervise separate releases of the software, making sure that each release of the software is solid and had proper tests.

+The first step in the workflow is making a branch that is separate from the main branch, so the developer can operate on new features or bug corrections.
+Within this step, the developer has to provide a distinct name that simply states the reason for their adjustments.
+The developer will originally operate from their local clone of the repository, however, they will be required to move their repository to the remote repository on GitHub.

+The second step involves creating adjustments and committing.
+In this step, the developer will create the required adjustments to code within their respective branch.
+After creating the adjustments, the developer will stage and commit the adjustments with a clear and brief commit message.
+The branch will then be moved to the remote repository on GitHub.

+The third step involves creating a pull request.
+Once the developer is happy with their adjustments they should then create a pull request to present merging their branch within the main branch.
+A clear and comprehensive interpretation of the adjustments should be given in the pull request.
+Reviewers should be allocated to get commentary about the code.
+The developer should thus deal with any commentary or problem that may be brought up by reviewers and create needed adjustments.

+The fourth and final step includes merging the branch with the main branch.
+Once the adjustments are authorised and all the problems are settled, the adjustments to the new branch can be merged within the main branch.
+GitHub allows developers to directly merge with the 'merge' button or they may decide to squash the commits into one merge commit.
+After that, the developer has the right to decide whether they want to remove the branch.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?